simonlambie/wpl2_portfolio/README.md

 # wpl2_portfolio
-Code from my portfolio from WPL2
+Code from my portfolio that I will use during my school caree

 simonlambie.netlify.app